 This point stands out, especially if you’re buying a salvage title car.
 Go around the car and make sure that all of the gaps between body panels are even, even if the car looks like it hasn’t been in an accident.
 While panels can be repaired and replaced, frame damage is a bit harder to spot: if the gaps between panels aren’t consistent, it can be an indication of prior damage that may have underlying issues, including significant frame damage.

 Checking the tires when you buy a salvage car is a given, but there’s a specific thing to look for that can help you avoid odometer fraud.
-Specifically, if a car has relatively low miles but brand new tires, that can be an indication that fraud is afoot.
+Specifically, if a car has relatively low miles but brand-new tires, that can be an indication that fraud is afoot.
 Make sure that the odometer reading is consistent with tire wear.
 If you see anything that doesn’t add up, make sure to run a vehicle history report to get a better picture of what you’re looking at.
+In our opinion, by using a VIN decoder before buying a car, you can uncover important details about the vehicle, such as whether it has been in an accident or has had major repairs.
+It makes the deal safe.

 Buy salvage cars online with AutoBidMaster